dv1/eglinfo/README.md

 The "beagleboard" device should be useful for many other devices that share identical or similar PowerVR hardware, such as the IGEP boards, the Nokia N900, the PandaBoard, TI AM3359 based devices etc.

 PREFIX is the installation prefix.

+SYSROOT is the path to the system root, the place where the rootfs is installed, and the device's /usr/include/, /usr/lib etc. paths are located.
+On the PC, this does not need to be set.

 Once configuration is complete, run: